 But the reality is that the suppression of open class conflict throughout society-combined with the generally low level of hands-on knowledge of production induced by deindustrialization-has tended to impoverish the practical or functional aspect of "political thought" in general and of discourse and imagination in particular.
 The result is that most signals of apparent political or strategic difference are in fact little more than an index of the tastes, aesthetics, and desires prioritized by different authors and audiences occupying their different subcultural niches in the cavernous marketplace.
-Today's utopias therefore operate over an enormous breadth: ranging from hyperbolic tales of the permanently-embarrassed futurist ("fully automated luxury communism"), to planning schema that would channel resources and populations at the behest of aspiring technocrats ("half-earth socialism," "degrowth communism"), to folksier fairytales of city-scale "communes" popping up like little mushrooms of self-organization in the interstices of society or under the umbrella of insurrection.
-Some of the more fanciful visions will contain the occasional moment of lucidity, while others are wholly detached from reality.
+Today's utopias therefore operate over an enormous breadth: ranging from hyperbolic tales of the permanently-embarrassed futurist ("fully automated luxury communism"), to planning schema that would channel resources and populations at the behest of aspiring technocrats ("half-earth socialism," "degrowth communism"), to folksier fairytales of city-scale "communes" popping up like little knowledge or training.
+The labor-intensive nature of assembly means that capitalist firms planning production to meet profit constraints will be encouraged to find people whose labor has been cheapened by various means, the most important of which is the imperial hierarchy of labor arbitrage structuring global supply chains.
+Under communism, it is this assembly labor that poses the biggest hurdle.
+We can expect both technical and social solutions.

-^{2:} See: Jacob Blumenfeld, "Lifting the Ban", The Brooklyn Rail, July-August 2021.
+2: See: Jacob Blumenfeld, "Lifting the Ban", The Brooklyn Rail, July-August 2021.